-NCCP Rugby Competition Development / IRB Level 3
+NCCP Rugby Competition Development / World Rugby Level 3

-The NCC Competition Development / IRB Level 3 course focuses on coaches who are competing in highly competitive levels of rugby.
-The course is focused on the developed levels of performance through a number of multi-sport modules and technical / tactical rugby specific components.
+This course focuses on coaches who are competing in highly competitive levels of rugby.
+It is focused on the developed levels of performance through a number of multi-sport modules and technical / tactical rugby specific components.
 The Multi-Sport modules are broken down into six workshops on the following topics run by your local sport’s governing body.

 This course is by invitation only and applications must be made directly to the Rugby Canada Coach Development Manager.
 All applications must be accompanied by a letter of endorsement from the coaches Provincial Union and include a full current coaching resume.

-Note: A coach at this level must be coaching a team over a full season and be available for a minimum of 2 face to face evaluations over that time.
+Note: A coach at this level must be coaching a team over a full season and be available for a minimum of two face-to-face evaluations over that time.

 Pre-requisites for registering to this course: